You can send SMS messages via a connected WaveCom or Siemens modem or via an Internet SMS gateway provider, see SMS Gateways for more information.

 This answer is very well.
 SecurEnvoy scales directly with Active Directory as this is it's database, therefore the question should be "how well can your existing AD scale?".
 Microsoft have spent much time and money perfecting the replication between domain controller servers.
 SecurEnvoy benefit from this replication as it directly integrates with AD or other LDAP servers such as eDirectory.

 Simply enter your username and complete the logon process without the passcode, the system will see this as a bad logon and send a new passcode.
-This will work as long as you have not gone passed the set number of concurrent failed logons, otherwise the account will be disabled.
+This will work as long as you have not gone past the set number of concurrent failed logons, otherwise the account will be disabled.

 When you are enabled upon the system, your first passcode will be automatically sent, pre-loading the codes caters for any delay with the SMS delivery. after authentication a new passcode will be sent, this new code on most mobile phones, will overwrite the old one.
 Therefore only one code will be seen on the mobile phone.

 If a hacker tries a guessed login with your correct UserID then you will receive the next required passcode.
-Receiving this SMS message will act as an alert to you that someone is trying to brake into your account.
+Receiving this SMS message will act as an alert to you that someone is trying to break into your account.

 SecurEnvoy have implemented a Radius server therefore we can support any application that supports basic password RADIUS authentication.
 In addtion SecurEnvoy have integration guides for the majority of common SSL/VPN, IPsec VPN and dial up vendors.
 Web based applications hosted on Microsoft IIS web server for example OWA and Citrix can be authenticated via the SecurEnvoy IIS Agent.